tapebrief

 MetricPeriodPrior guideNew guideΔResult

-PEO Services Revenue (ex zero-margin pass-throughs)
+PEO Services revenue growth (ex zero-margin pass-throughs)

 3% to 5%Withdrawn — no replacementWithdrawn